 To avoid having to deal with a bathtub ring, use baby wash in the water.
 I use Johnson's and Johnson's, I don't know if others work.
 I have never had to deal with a bathtub ring.

-We have a very large fiberglass shower unit that had the ugliest dark stain of unknown origin (probably not been cleaned in long time) on the bottom part.
+We have a very large fiberglass shower unit that had the ugliest dark stain of unknown origin on the bottom part.
 I had tried everything I could mix or muster up to use.

 I use bath gel to clean bathtub rings.
 I get a cheap one or use one I have but don't like.
 This works much better than gritty cleansers, etc.